 - Reduction in energy cost and consumption– New PME tools also help to pinpoint energy waste, monitor energy consumption and verify utility bill accuracy.
 They also allocate energy costs to departments to drive awareness and accountability, as well as reduce peak demand surcharges.
 By procuring and processing detailed energy data, the airport can also cast itself in a positive light with surrounding communities through the publication of tangible, data driven sustainability and CO2 reduction reporting.

-To learn more about how Schneider Electric digitized power distribution solutions can help to enable aerospace industry modernization and expansion, visit our EcoStruxure Power web site.
+To learn more about how Schneider Electric digitized power distribution solutions can help to allow aerospace industry modernization and expansion, visit our EcoStruxure Power web site.